snghakanksha/upi-ab-test-analysis/README.md

 | Desktop | 15.32% | 17.66% | +2.34pp |
 | Tablet | 16.57% | 17.82% | +1.25pp |

-UPI is natively mobile — switching to a UPI app from a mobile browser is frictionless. **Recommendation:** Prioritise mobile experience for this nudge.
+UPI is natively mobile, switching to a UPI app from a mobile browser is frictionless. **Recommendation:** Prioritise mobile experience for this nudge.

 ---

 ## ⚠️ Limitations & Potential Biases

-*This section demonstrates analytical maturity — understanding what your data cannot tell you is as important as what it can.*
+*This section demonstrates analytical maturity, understanding what your data cannot tell you is as important as what it can.*

 ### 1. Synthetic data limitations